prioritizr/surveyvoi/README.md

     ## 2             0.860      1
     ## 3             0.887      1

 After loading the data, we will now generate an optimized ecological survey scheme.
 To achieve this, we will use `approx_optimal_survey_scheme` function.
 This function uses a greedy heuristic algorithm to maximize return on investment.
 Although other functions can return solutions that are guarantee to be optimal (i.e. `optimal_survey_scheme`), they can take a very long time to complete because they use a brute-force approach.
+This function also uses an approximation routine to reduce computational burden.

 To perform the optimization, we will set a total budget for (i) protecting sites and (ii) surveying sites.
 Although you might be hesitant to specify a budget, please recall that you would make very different plans depending on available funds.
 For instance, if you have near infinite funds then you wouldn't bother conducting any surveys and simply protect everything.
 Similarly, if you had very limited funds, then you wouldn't survey any sites to ensure that at least one site could be protected.
 Generally, conservation planning problems occur somewhere between these two extremes---but the optimization process can't take that into account if you don't specify a budget.
 For brevity, here we will set the total budget as 80% of the total costs for protecting sites.